 How successful is strabismus surgery?

 Strabismus surgery is a common procedure and most patients will see a large improvement in the alignment of their eyes after surgery.
 In some cases, you may need additional surgery or prism glasses to optimally align the eyes.
-Each case of strabismus is unique and should be discussed with your Eye M.D. to understand the goals and expectations of surgery.
+Each case of strabismus is unique and should be discussed with your ophthalmologist to understand the goals and expectations of surgery.